9 Gibbs Energy

 \[\begin{equation} \mu_i^{\text{mixture}} < \mu_i^*, \tag{9.26} \end{equation}\]

 or, in other words, the chemical potential of a substance in the mixture is always lower than the chemical potential of the pure substance.
-If we consider a process where we start from two separate pure ideal gases and finish with a mixture of the two, we can calculate the change in Gibbs free energy due to the mixing process with:
+If we consider a process where we start from two separate pure ideal gases and finish with a mixture of the two, we can calculate the change in Gibbs energy due to the mixing process with:

 \[\begin{equation} \Delta_{\text{mixing}} G = \sum n_i \left( \mu_i^{\text{mixture}} - \mu_i^* \right) < 0, \tag{9.27} \end{equation}\]